cytoscape/cytoscape.js/documentation/md/style.md

 For bezier edges with manual control points (`curve-style: unbundled-bezier`):

-An unbundled bezier edge is made of a series of one or more quadratic bezier curves.
+An unbundled bezier edge is made of a series of one or more [quadratic bezier curves](https://en.wikipedia.org/wiki/Bézier_curve#Quadratic_Bézier_curves) --- one control point per curve.
 The control points of the bezier curves are specified manually, using a co-ordinate system relative to the source and target node.
 This maintains the overall curve shape regardless of the positions of the connected nodes.

+When two or more control points are specified for an unbundled bezier edge, each adjacent pair of bezier curves is joined at the midpoint of the two control points.
+This makes most curves join smoothly.

 * **`control-point-distances`** : A series of values that specify for each control point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
 * **`control-point-weights`** : A series of values that weights control points along a line from source to target, e.g. `0.25 0.5 0.75`.
 A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.